Office of Equitable Transit and Mobility

 To read more about each measure in-depth, check out the full document here:

-Q1 News Flash!
-Fairfield Court Pilot Program Press Release
+Summer 2021 News Flash: Fairfield Court Pilot Program Press Release

 The Office of Equitable Transit and Mobility (OETM) is excited to able to empower a disenfranchised lower income community with a pilot program that expands Richmond’s existing bikeshare system in an impactful way.